The Standard for Public Code is a set of criteria that supports public organizations in developing and maintaining software and policy together.

 Public code can be used and developed by permanent in-house development teams, contractors or outsourced suppliers.
 Vendors to public organizations can include public code in their bids for contracts.

 To use existing public code, you need to specify in your budget and project design that your new solution will use that codebase.
 To encourage an innovative approach to adapting the public code to your context, you could describe the service or outcome in your contract.

 Standard compliance or certification process

-Our organization ensures that codebases under its stewardship (and not in incubation or the attic) are compliant with the Standard for Public Code.
+The Foundation for Public Code ensures that codebases under its stewardship (and not in incubation or the attic) are compliant with the Standard for Public Code.
 This makes clear to potential users and contributors that the codebase is of high quality, and updates will be too.